RenderKit/embree/doc/src/api/rtcCommitScene.md

 In case the RTCDevice associated with the `scene` is a SYCL device, `rtcCommitScene` will internally create a temporary SYCL queue to issue memory transfers from host to device memory.
-In this case, the call to 'rtcCommitScene` will be blocking and return only after the memory transfers are completed and SYCL kernels can traverse the scene savely on the device.
+In this case, the call to `rtcCommitScene` will be blocking and return only after the memory transfers are completed and SYCL kernels can traverse the scene savely on the device.
 The function `rtcCommitSceneWithQueue` can be used to commit all changes for the specified scene asynchronously.
+Handles to traversal objects (`RTCTraversable` type) that have been aquired before a call to `rtcCommitScene` will be invalidated.
+Use `rtcGetSceneTraversable` to get a valid handle from the scene after every scene commit.

 #### EXIT STATUS